csingh27/Personal-Curriculum/Skillshare Takeaway/Skillshare Takeaway- A beginner's introduction to Git and GitHub.md

   and press 'ENTER'
 * Now type *vim file.txt*.
 You will notice that all changes were saved
 * Now press *SHIFT*+':', type 'q!' to quit without saving  changes
-* Type *vim file.txt* and you will notive that no changes were saved
+* Type *vim file.txt* and you will notice that no changes were saved

 **Commit**
+* Open styles.css file and change the color in line #23 and save
+* Open the index.html file in the browser and the color will now be purple
+* Run *git status* or *git diff .* to see the changes made
+* Use *git add .* to stage the changes
-*
+* Run *git status*
+* If you make some changes to one of the files by mistake, you can restore it by *git checkout .* command
+  It restores the version saved in the staging area
+* You can play with the files in the working directory as there is always a functional version present in the staging area
+* Type *git commit* to commit all the changes
+* Type *I* to enter into Insert mode and Enter a description of the changes made in this commit